Self-Strengthening Movement: Second phase (1872–85)

-Modern Military Education
+Military education and training

 Modern military education system was established and the new national defense strategy was promoted during the period.

 The Chinese Educational Mission to the United States was launched under Li Hongzhang's sponsorship in 1872.
 One objective was to get Chinese cadets enrolled in the US Military Academy at West Point and the US Naval Academy at Annapolis, in accordance with the Burlingame Treaty of 1868.
 However the academies refused to admit the Chinese cadets, and conservative opposition in the court ended the mission in 1881.

 The idea of training for the navy began at 1872.
 At the time the minister of warship and vessel, Shen Baozhen suggested to deploy the trainees for the navy.
 However, due to the lack of financial support, this plan wasn't put into practice initially.
 The plan caught the government's attention a year later.
 Ministers saw the importance of having a modern navy and the necessity of learning advanced navigation skills.
 In 1875 a batch of navy cadets of the Fuzhou Navy Yard were sent to France and England for further study.
 Supported by Li Hongzhang and Zuo Zongtang, in 1877 Shen picked 30 trainees and also deployed them to the Great Britain and France for training.
 This plan underpinned the formation of the Beiyang Fleet, the largest fleet in Asia at that time.
 More cadets went in 1882 and again in 1886.

 The Chinese government regarded modern education as a necessity.
 Li Hongzhang gave modern military education significant support.
 Aside from his contribution to the building of arsenals such as Jiangnan Arsenal, in 1872 he had arranged a cadre of Chinese officers to go to Germany.
 The purpose of the cadre was to study at the Germany military academy in Berlin.
 Modern military education was not the only thing the Chinese government focused on.
-During the Self-Strengthening Movement, the Chinese government had set up many classes to study abroad including Japan, the U.S and Germany.
+During the Self-Strengthening Movement, the Chinese government had set up many classes to study abroad including Japan, the U.S. and Germany.
 The purpose was to learn modern science and catch up to the most developed countries as fast as possible.

 Another naval academy was opened in Tianjin in 1880 through the efforts of Li Hongzhang.

+Despite efforts to introduce modern military education and training the Qing army did not universally adopt such methods the existing officer corps did not adopt western drill or sound military training the officers even opposed efforts to train troops in a centralised manner.
+Target practice was often conducted at a distance of 50 ft when engagements would take place at a distance several times greater, though training with guns was uncommon and most troops conducted drill armed with spears.